-As in the lab for Module 1, we begin with some practice questions that you can take in the Lab 2 practice submission in Canvas, where you will receive the answers to the questions.
-Once you feel good about these questions, move on to the graded assignment, also in Canvas.
+As in the lab for Module 1, we begin with some practice questions that you can take in the Lab 2 practice submission, where you will receive the answers to the questions.
+Once you feel good about these questions, move on to the graded assignment.
 If you have any questions about the practice questions, please let us know.
 Remember, you only get one attempt at the graded assignment.

 Part A. In the first part of the lab, we look at the tracks of hurricanes.
 You will need to look for the storm names.
 Load the name of the storm once you have found it and click on a point to find the wind speed and pressure.
 For certain storms, we will include the storm surge as well as the precipitation in areas near the landfall.
 You will also need to observe the elevation of areas close to the coast and look at historical imagery to determine the impact of the storm on coastal communities.